hiveot/hub.capnp/README.md

 The minimal requirement is 100MB of RAM and an Intel Celeron, or ARMv7 CPU.
 Additional resources might be required for some plugins.
 See plugin documentation.

 The Hub requires the installation of the Mosquitto MQTT message broker.
 The protocol binding pb_mosquitto plugin manages the configuration and security of the Mosquitto broker on behalf of the Hub.
+Other MQTT brokers can be used instead of mosquitto as long as they have an accompanying protocol binding to manage the configuration.

 ### Install From Package Manager